 - What didactic content and teaching strategies are used in schools' work with study trips to Holocaust memorial sites, and how are these related to the stated aims of teaching about the Holocaust and the school's democratic mission in general, and knowledge about anti-Semitism in particular?

-- RQ2: How do intellectual, emotional, and social processes of learning about the Holocaust and democracy affect the work of study trips?
+- How do intellectual, emotional and social processes in learning about the Holocaust and democracy interact with the study tours?

-- RQ3: Which subject positions are created and prevented for the students in the work with the study trips?
+- Which discursive practices are made visible in the work with study tours?

-So far, the research project has generated the following publications:
+The research project has so far generated the following three publications: